OpenStackweb/osf-website/src/pages/openinfra-live/index.md

-      the upcoming OpenInfra Summit in Berlin (June 7-9), join members of the 2022 Programming Committee as they share their top tips and tricks for writing a winning submission and answer your questions on what they look for in talks. "
+      the upcoming OpenInfra Summit in Berlin (June 7-9), join members of the 2022 Programming Committee as they share their top tips and tricks for writing a winning submission and answer your questions on what they look for in talks."
-    calendarInvite: /static/invites/myevents-19-.ics
+    calendarInvite: static/invites/myevents-19-.ics
     hidden: false
     date: 2022-01-20T15:00:40.227Z
     episodeSpeakers: "Amy Marrich (Getting Started), Arne Wiebalck (Private and